ShapeGames/workflows/README.md

 # Public Github Action workflows

-:warning: Do not commit any sesitive information like API-keys or similar :warning:
+:warning: Do not commit any sensitive information like API-keys or similar :warning:

 ## Release rules